Loading...

 It also helps to regulate body temperature.

-Clothing has now been designed to help solve that problem and to help you still move incredibly fast, even through wind resistant areas.
+So, for things like cycling where every second counts in that race and wind resistance can really slow you down, clothing has now been designed to help solve that problem and to help you still move incredibly fast even through wind resistant areas.

 And all of these help to enhance the comfort and efficiency during competition.